mialkin/docs/tools/sonarqube.md

 # SonarQube

+[SonarQube](https://www.sonarqube.org) is an open source platform to perform automatic reviews with *static analysis* of code to detect bugs, code smells and security vulnerabilities on 25+ programming

-[SonarQube](https://www.sonarqube.org) is a quality management platform focusing on continuous analysis of source code quality.
+A **static analysis** is a type of analysis that does not rely on actually running the code: analysis of running code is called **dynamic analysis**.

-SonarQube detects bugs in the code automatically and alerts developers to fix them before rolling it out for production.
 SonarQube also highlights the complex areas of code that are less covered by unit tests

 ## Table of contents